 - Yerr.
 On our way.

 - Canis Latinicus: The official Ogyrn species name is Homo sapiens gigantus.
-However, there are seven distinct types, including H.S. gigantus gigantus and H.S. gigantus Cranopus.
+However, there are seven distinct types, including H. s. gigantus gigantus and H. s. gigantus cranopus.

-- Evil Counterpart: Chaos forces also makes use of Ogryns.
+- Chaos forces also makes use of Ogryns.
 Ogryn Berserkers are Khornate warriors, lobotomized and driven to murderous fury by a drug called Slaught.
 Plague Ogryns are used by the armies of Nurgle as walking disease incubators due to their size, strength, and endurance.

 - In general, "Big Mutants" tend to be depicted as being akin to Ogryns or as corrupted Ogryns.

-- Human Shield: The 2014 "Astra Militarium" codex introduced Ogryn specialists known as Bullgryns whose functionality in the armor is to act this way.
-Turns out that an Ogryn inside massive suits of carapace armor and carrying huge tower shields, or else force-field projecting bucklers is a pretty good mobile wall.
-When you arm it with an underarm-slung grenade launcher, which is reinforced so it can stand up to being used as an improvised tonfa, or else with an armor-vaporizing greatclub, it can dish out a fair amount of damage, too.
+- Human Shield: The 2014 Astra Militarum codex introduced Ogryn specialists known as Bullgryns whose functionality in the armor is to act this way.
+Turns out that an Ogryn inside a massive suit of carapace armor and carrying a huge tower shield or force-field projecting buckler is a pretty good mobile wall.
+When you arm him with an underarm-slung grenade launcher, which is reinforced so it can stand up to being used as an improvised tonfa, or else with an armor-vaporizing greatclub, he can dish out a fair amount of damage, too.